 - Side head protection airbag deployment with sufficient forward coverage (0 demerits) means that a side airbag (e.g., roof-mounted curtain, door-mounted curtain, or seat-mounted thorax airbags with head protection) deploys with air chambers that extend forward to at least the orthogonal vertical plane intersecting the center of the steering wheel in its forwardmost telescoping position (if adjustable).
-Lack of lateral head airbag protection can result in 1 or 2 demerits: - Side head protection airbag deployment with limited forward coverage (1 demerit) is scored when the side airbag deploys but does not extend coverage to the orthogonal vertical plane intersecting the center of the steering wheel. - No side head-protection airbag deployment (2 demerits) is scored when the airbag does not deploy, deploys too late to provide head protection, or deploys in a manner that does not provide lateral head protection (e.g., allows the dummy's head to move outboard of it). - Excessive head lateral movement (1 demerit, see Figure 6) is scored if most of the head moves outside of the precrash plane of the driver's side window.
-This same demerit is coded in IIHS's moderate overlap frontal test.
+For vehicles with FMVSS 226 compliant side curtain airbags, fabric sails may also be included in measurements to determine sufficient coverage.
+Lack of lateral head airbag protection can result in 1 or 2 demerits: - Side head protection airbag deployment with limited forward coverage (1 demerit) is scored when the side airbag deploys but does not extend coverage to the orthogonal vertical plane intersecting the center of the steering wheel.
+See the Small Overlap Frontal Crashworthiness Evaluation Crash Test Protocol (IIHS, 2014) for more information on measurement details. - No side head protection airbag deployment (2 demerits) is scored when the airbag does not deploy, deploys too late to provide head protection, or deploys in a manner that does not provide lateral head protection (e.g., allows the dummy's head to move outboard of it). - Excessive head lateral movement (1 demerit, see Figure 8) is scored if most of the head moves outside of the precrash plane of the driver's side window.
+This same demerit is coded in the IIHS moderate overlap frontal test.